“Chilled spa hotel with contemporary tropical styling - a short hop by designer flip-flop from happening Surin Beach”

 - Beach clubs

-All of the rooms and suites have a contemporary tropical feel with parquet floors, bespoke furnishings in tones of cream, cappuccino and chocolate, and vivid original art - commissioned from local artists - adorns the walls.
+All of the rooms and suites have a contemporary tropical feel with parquet floors, bespoke furnishings in tones of cream, cappuccino and chocolate, and vivid original art - commissioned from local artists - adorning the walls.
 Big bouncy kingsize beds with fat pillows folded like Pitons have cockpit controls for everything that can be turned on or off electronically.

 Indulgent bathrooms are kitted out with His and Hers sinks, luxurious toiletries in generous jars, and loads of sumptuous towels.
 Delightful in-room extras include a cafetiere for fresh espresso, beach sandals (which everyone falls back on in the tropical rain), chocolates and fruit.
 But best of all are the shady terraces that overlook the sparkling pool.
 There’s room for 2 to sprawl and snooze on the sofas, a fan to keep you cool and soft lighting so you can sit out with your Travel Scrabble and a glass of Montrachet long after the moon’s in the sky.